eriknyquist/duckargs/README.rst

 |tests_badge| |cov_badge| |version_badge| |license_badge|

-The purpose of this package is to save some typing whenever you want to quickly create a python program that accepts command line arguments.
+The purpose of ``duckargs`` is to save some typing whenever you want to quickly create a python program that accepts command line arguments.
 Just run ``duckargs`` with the arguments that you want your program to accept, with example values for options, and ``duckargs`` will generate the python code for a program that uses